-Dr. Rainer Schulte, professor of arts and humanities and Katherine R. Cecil Professor in Foreign Languages, launched Translating the World with Rainer Schulte, a podcast of the Center for Translation Studies at the University of Texas at Dallas on August 28, 2020.
+Dr. Rainer Schulte, professor of arts and humanities and Katherine R. Cecil Professor in Foreign Languages, and Dr. Sarah Valente, visiting assistant professor, launched Translating the World with Rainer Schulte, a podcast of the Center for Translation Studies at the University of Texas at Dallas on August 28, 2020.

 The podcast highlights translators who give presence to foreign writers in English, interviews with writers and their translators, portraits of contemporary international writers, and bilingual readings of poetry.
 The Podcast is for people who are interested in international literature and cultures.